moskomule/chika/README.md

 ## Usage

-Write typed configurations using `chika.config`, which is similar to `dataclass`.
+Write typed configurations using `chika.config`, which depends on `dataclass`.

 ```python
 # main.py